 TACA was a member of the Star Alliance, one of the world’s leading airline alliances.
 Depending on frequent flyer membership, the alliance offers qualifying passengers entry to more than 1,000 VIP lounges worldwide, while connecting over than 1,316 destinations in more than 192 countries.
 Gold Elite and Silver Star Alliance members (or equivalent LifeMile members) also have access to a variety of add-ons, such as priority check-in and priority baggage handling.

-No, Taca Airlines no longer exists.
-Taca Airlines merged into Avianca in 2013.
+No, Taca Airlines no longer exists and we no longer ticket them.
+Taca Airlines merged with Avianca in 2013.
 Avianca absorbed all of Taca's roots.
 All Taca Airlines flights are now sold and operated by Avianca.

 Taca Airlines is not just part of Avianca, it has been fully merged into Avianca since 2013.
 The airline no longer exists.
 When the merger happened, Avianca took on the majority of Taca Airlines routes.
 So, if you're looking for a specific flight that Taca Airlines used to fly, you can now book that flight on Avianca, through Alternative Airlines.